Seneca-ICTOER/OSM620v1/docs/Labs/lab2.md

 1. Back in the *NAT* window, you should see two created interfaces:
     * External Network
     * vEthernet (HQ Network)
 1. Keep the application open on *NAT* and minimize.
-We'll comme back to it later.
+We'll come back to it later.
 1. That's it!
 Move on to the next Investigation.

 ## Investigation 3: Installing Windows Client 1 with Hyper-V *(client1)*